Hangz-nju-cuhk/Talking-Face-Generation-DAVS/README.md

 ```bash
 python train.py
 ```
-* This is still a beta version of the training code with which only disentangles wid information from pid space.
-Might not be able to fully reproduce the paper.
+* This is still a beta version of the training code which only disentangles wid information from pid space.
+Running the train.py only might not be able to fully reproduce the paper.
 However, it can be served as a reference for how we implement the whole training process.
 * During our own implementation, the classification part (without generation and disentanglement) is pretrained first.
 The pretraining training code is temporarily not provided.